tosti007/MultimediaRetrieval/README.md

 > If the user is running on Linux a script can be used to automate the entire process of collecting the meshes and creating features with the command below.
 > Note: This create a new Python Virtual Environment in `MeshConverter/env`.
-> Note: This requires all requirements
+> Note: This requires all requirements.
 ```bash
 $ scripts/autorun.sh
 ```